 Inclusion Service - Ensure the Ethnic Minority Sub Group is fully representative.
 Work with Transition Team to ensure young people and carers from South Asian backgrounds are involved.
-To reach out to people seeking asylum/refuge and inform them of services available to them.
 Reaching out to other GP surgeries in Rochdale offering a health screening process.
-To consult with people who use the service if there is a proposed reduction in funding or alteration of the service.
+To continue to consult with people who use the service if there is a further reduction in funding or alteration of the service.

-Aashiyana Asian Carers Group- To be independent and carer led.
+Aashiyana Asian Carers Group - To be independent and carer led.
 Holding outreach sessions in the community to reach more carers.
-Establishing a Steering Group and Constitution.
-Consultation process if there is a proposed cut in funding.
+To continue with a consultation process if there is a further proposed cut in funding.

-Muskaan - To offer a full time service to more women following the successful move to the new base Increasing further the service so giving the same opportunities to other individuals who want to use the service.
-Include families and carers if there is a proposed reduction in funding of the service.
+Muskaan - To look for alternative accommodation as space is restricted in the Gateway Centre following the move from Lincoln Street Increasing further the service so giving the same opportunities to other individuals who want to use the service Include families and carers if there is a further proposed reduction in funding of the service

-Saturday Respite Scheme- To develop the scheme further to reach under-represented minority communities
+Saturday Respite Scheme - To develop the scheme further to reach under-represented minority communities.
+To look into the possibility of putting on extra sessions, possibly during weekday evenings.